 7.1.
 Fair Usage of the Service requires the Customer to, but is not limited to:

-7.1.1. appropriately use additional services such as the Suppliers IT Support line (Circle Eye).
-If any outsourced/in-house IT support notifies the Supplier of a Customer’s over usage of this Service, the Supplier holds the right to retract any IT support commitments to the Customer and/or apply extra charges to the Customer’s Contract.
+7.1.1 Appropriately use additional services such as the Suppliers IT Support line.
+If the Supplier is notified of a Customer’s over usage of this Service, the Supplier holds the right to retract any IT support commitments to the Customer and/or apply extra charges to the Customer’s Contract.

 7.1.2.
-In any instance where a Customer has purchased an unlimited calls package, the Customer is aware that this package will have a limit.
-As a result, using the Suppliers Service for heavy outbound calling such as, but not limited to, cold calling or marketing campaigns will constitute a derogation from this section, and the Customer will be reverted to a standard UK-1 package and out of bundle call charges will apply above this package.
+In any instance where a Customer has purchased an unlimited calls package, the Customer is aware that this package will have a fair usage limit.
+As a result, using the Suppliers Service for high volume outbound calling such as, but not limited to, cold calling or marketing campaigns will constitute a derogation from this section, and the Customer will be reverted to a standard UK-1 package and out of bundle call charges will apply above this package.

 7.1.3.
-Derogation from this section on a repetitive basis will constitute a breach of Contract and as a result, the Supplier reserves the right to terminate the Customers Service Agreement with termination charges.
+Derogation from this section on a repetitive basis will constitute a breach of Contract and as a result, the Supplier reserves the right to terminate the Customers Service Agreement.

 8. MISUSING THE SERVICE